 - Reducing the risk of trauma to protruding front teeth

 - Preserving space for unerupted teeth

 - Reducing the need for tooth removal

 Orthodontics is not merely for improving the aesthetics of the smile; orthodontic treatment improves bad bites (malocclusions).
 Malocclusions occur as a result of tooth or jaw misalignment.
 Malocclusions can affect the way you smile, chew, breathe, clean your teeth or feel about your smile.

 Why should malocclusions be treated?

-Orthodontic treatment at later stages in life can dramatically improve your personal appearance and self-esteem.
-Improving the health of your teeth and gums is equally important.
+Orthodontic treatment at later stages in life can improve the look of your smile, but the health of your teeth and gums is equally important.
 Crooked teeth and a bad bite can contribute to gum and bone loss, tooth decay, abnormal wear of the tooth enamel and surfaces, headaches and jaw joint wear and pain.

 Good News!
 We now have many different techniques for adult orthodontics, including aligner trays (e.g. Invisalign) that we can employ to make the process easier in some cases.
 During the initial examination, we will be able to determine the best possible treatment for your individual needs.
 We can determine whether the treatment can be done in the general dental office or by a specialist, and we can outline the treatment plan, time of treatment expected and the approximate cost.